Get Your Chapter Moving—Online

 Although it’s tough to beat hands-on activities at a mall or science expo, you can still do outreach activities.

-Share videos of your demos on TikTok (#ScienceFair is trending!), Instagram, or YouTube.
+Share videos of your demos on TikTok, Instagram, or YouTube.

 You can also work with elementary and middle school teachers in the area to showcase demos virtually for their students.
 Or volunteer your time to tutor students online.

-National Chemistry Week will be celebrated online this year.
-The NCW website is loaded with activities, graphics, and tips on 2020’s adhesive-based theme, “Sticking with Chemistry.”
-Be sure to check out the site to grab resources and ideas.
+The National Chemistry Week website is loaded with activities, graphics, and tips on 2021’s reaction rate, “Fast or Slow, Chemistry Makes it Go.”
+Be sure to check out the site and the iC story Get Ready for NCW 2021 to grab resources and ideas.